settlemint/docs/docs/developer-guides/ai-features.md

 ### Step 1: Set Up Vector Storage in Hasura

-1. Access your SettleMints Hasura instance through the admin console.
+1. Access your SettleMint's Hasura instance through the admin console.

 2. Create a new table called `document_embeddings` with the following columns:
    - `id` (type: UUID, primary key)